 Adopt a shelter dog

 If you can adopt a dog, we strongly urge you to hit your local rescue shelter, humane society or even the pound.
 Purebred and papered puppies are great, but you can find great pups of all shapes and sizes (and breeds) at the local shelter, and you might just save a life by visiting there first.
 Just be sure you’re prepared to adopt.
-Having a dog is a full-time gig, and you need to know exactly what you’re getting into.
+Having a dog is a long-term gig, and you need to know exactly what you’re getting into.
 If your home and life isn’t prepared for your new buddy, it’s not fair to either of you.
 If you’ve done your research and you’re sure you’re ready, you and your new partner can celebrate this month with pride for years to come.
 Be prepared for an adoption fee; most rescues are nonprofits, and they rely on fees and donations to stay up and running.
 Adoption fees can run in the hundreds of dollars, but they also generally cover health care and the dog’s first round of shots.